Prime Mover: Toyota Maxes Out Tech and Style in the World’s Best-Selling Hybrid to Create the 2017 Prius Prime

 When the way forward gets narrow, such as in a parking garage, the system’s Intelligent Clearance Sonar provides visible and audible warnings if the driver gets too close to obstacles on the vehicle’s sides.

-The 2017 Prius Prime will begin arriving in Toyota showrooms in late fall.
+The 2017 Prius Prime will begin arriving in Toyota showrooms late this year.

 *Based on manufacture’ data (Prius Prime 120MPGe) and fueleconomy.gov Plug-in Hybrid segment, as of February 2016